 SQL cloud databases:

 - CockroachDB as a Service

 - EnterpriseDB Postgres Plus Cloud Database

 - ScyllaDB Cloud

 What Parts of Cloud Database Management Are Covered by the Service Provider?

 One of the greatest advantages of a fully-managed cloud database service is that it relieves teams from the time and hassle of dealing with their database, enabling them to focus on their product.
-Here’s a look at what teams should plan to continue managing, and what they can expect a DBaaS vendor to handle when they opt for a cloud database.
+Here’s a look at what teams should plan to continue managing, and what they can expect a DBaaS vendor to handle when they opt for a database.

 Advantages and Disadvantages of Cloud Databases